CIN Webinar — Cultural Competency and Indigenous Communities

 About This Event

-California is home to over one hundred federally recognized indigenous Tribes, each recognized as a sovereign government with its own unique language, customs, and traditions.
-California indigenous people have experienced attempted genocide, forced removal from their lands, and the destruction of cultural practices.
+California is home to over 100 federally recognized Indigenous Tribes, each recognized as a sovereign government with its own unique language, customs, and traditions.
+California Indigenous people have experienced attempted genocide, forced removal from their lands, and the destruction of cultural practices.
 These traumatic experiences, also known as historical trauma, continue to impact the health of Tribal people.

-In this one-hour webinar, Gayle Zepeda, a Tribal leader and adjunct professor at Mendocino College in Ukiah, will provide historic and contemporary information about issues that impact the health of indigenous people in California with a focus on how federal and state policies continue to shape health outcomes.
+In this one-hour webinar, Gayle Zepeda, a Tribal leader and adjunct professor at Mendocino College in Ukiah, provided historic and contemporary information about issues that impact the health of Indigenous people in California with a focus on how federal and state policies continue to shape health outcomes.

-Webinar objectives: The purpose of this webinar is to provide information that will help you to better understand and serve this population by:
+The purpose of this webinar was to provide information to help you to better understand and serve this population by:

 • Identifying strategies for working with Tribes and Tribal health consortia to improve health outcomes.